 }

-block to handle both InputMismatchException
+catch block to handle both InputMismatchException and ArithmeticException.

-IOException | SQLException
+IOException | SQLException β

 allowed

-β not allowed (because IOException
+Exception | IOException β not allowed (because IOException is a subclass of Exception).

 catch (IOException | SQLException ex)